thep1geon/nomi/README.md

 - [ ] Hello, World!
 (No libc)
 - [ ] x86_64-Linux Backend
 - [ ] x86-Freestanding Backend

+## More Gradual Additions / Features

+### NOTE:

+These features / additions will be implemented throughout the process of writing the compiler.
+They are more subjective and don't have a clear goal / indication of being done.
+These are more just things to keep in mind for myself as I continue to improve the compiler.

+It is important to keep in mind that this version of the compiler only needs to be able to compile Nomi programs which can compile Nomi programs.
+This is the bootstrap compiler, we still have to write one more after we compile the first Nomi compiler.

+- [ ] Improve error system for compiler internals.
+- [ ] Semantic Analysis
+    - [ ] Type System

 ## Getting Started